PhantomBeardPH/STALKER-Script-Fixer/README.md

 Ideal for low-spec machines and older PCs used for modding

 📁 Where are backups saved?
-NOTE: Backups are saved in the same folder as the original file, with a .bak extension added to the filename.
+NOTE: Backups are saved in 'backups' folder inside base directory (not gamedata) to prevent conflicts.

 ✅ Example:
 If the original script is:

-Copy
-Edit
-gamedata\scripts\some_script.script
-Then the backup file will be:

-Copy
-Edit
-gamedata\scripts\some_script.script.bak
-This ensures:

-The backup stays next to the file it protects.

-You can manually compare, restore, or delete the .bak file anytime.
+You can manually compare, restore, or delete the files anytime.

 👥 Contributing
 Pull requests welcome!